-Plays include The Box of Delights (Wilton’s/RSC), Christmas Carol, The Child in the Snow and The Wind in the Wilton’s (Wilton’s Music Hall.)
-His book There May Be a Castle has been adapted for the stage by the Little Angel Theatre.
+Plays include The Box of Delights (Wilton’s/RSC), Christmas Carol and The Wind in the Wilton’s (Wilton’s Music Hall.)
+His book There May Be a Castle has been adapted for the stage by the Little Angel Theatre, and The Unicorn and National Theatre are adapting The Last Wild.

 The son of Paul Torday (Salmon Fishing in the Yemen), he completed his father’s final unfinished novel, The Death of an Owl and co-founded the Paul Torday Memorial Prize for Debut Novelists over 60.